Healthdirect Free Australian health advice you can count on.

 • medicines for specific symptoms, such as hyperactivity, anxiety, aggression and tics

 These therapies can help in very practical ways.
-For example, occupational therapy can help your child learn how to get dressed, talk to friends and complete work or school tasks.
+For example, occupational therapy can help your child learn how to get dressed, talk to friends and complete school tasks.

-Your child may need support at school, especially at secondary school when there is more movement between classes and teachers.
-Regular discussions with your child's teacher or principal can help identify the right support and coping mechanisms.
+Your child may need support at school.
+This is especially important in high school when there are more transitions between classes and a larger number of teachers.
+Maintaining regular contact with teachers or the principal can help identify any issues early and find support and coping mechanisms.

-The Raising Children Network has an online Disability Services Guide that can help you understand the process to manage Asperger’s syndrome and find help and resources along the way.
+The Raising Children Network has an online Disability Services Guide.
+This can help you understand how manage Asperger's syndrome and find help and resources along the way.

-Adults may want to seek assistance from a support group or service.
-Several organisations provide services for adults with Asperger’s syndrome.
-You can also visit your state or territory’s autism spectrum disorder association.
+Adults may want help from a support group or service.
+Several organisations provide services for adults with Asperger's syndrome.
+You can also visit your state or territory's autism spectrum disorder association.

-If you are caring for someone with Asperger’s syndrome, you can find practical information and useful resources for carers on Carer Gateway.
-You can also learn more about carer support and services in your state or territory through Carers Australia.
+If you are caring for someone with Asperger's syndrome, you can find information and resources for carers on Carer Gateway.
+You can also learn about carer support and services in your state or territory through Carers Australia.

 Learn more here about the development and quality assurance of healthdirect content.